opentelekomcloud-docs/elastic-cloud-server/umn/source/evs_disks/detaching_an_evs_disk_from_a_running_ecs.rst

       #.
 View the status of each EVS disk.

 -  Do not detach an EVS disk from an ECS that is being started, stopped, or restarted.
 -  Do not detach an EVS disk from a running ECS whose OS does not support this feature.
-OSs supporting EVS disk detachment from a running ECS are listed in `OSs Supporting EVS Disk Detachment from a Running ECS <#oss-supporting-evs-disk-detachment-from-a-running-ecs>`__.
+OSs supporting EVS disk detachment from a running ECS are listed in :ref:`OSs Supporting EVS Disk Detachment from a Running ECS <en-us_topic_0036046828__section21417196143518>`.
 -  For a running Linux ECS, the drive letter may be changed after an EVS disk is detached from it and then attached to it again.
 This is a normal case due to the drive letter allocation mechanism of the Linux system.
 -  For a running Linux ECS, the drive letter may be changed after an EVS disk is detached from it and the ECS is restarted.
 This is a normal case due to the drive letter allocation mechanism of the Linux system.

+.. _en-us_topic_0036046828__section21417196143518:

 OSs Supporting EVS Disk Detachment from a Running ECS
 -----------------------------------------------------